crisluengo/doxpp/doc/members.md

 A list of dictionaries, one for each template parameter.
 It contains the following
 fields:
-- `"name"`: (string) name of template parameter.
+- `"name"` (string): name of template parameter.
-- `"type"`: (string) type of template parameter: `"type"` or a string encoding the type in case of a non-type template parameter.
-In the latter case, it will contain a Markdown link if the type is declared in the project being documented.
+- `"type"`: Type of template parameter: `"type"` or a dictionary encoding the type in case of a non-type template parameter, see below under "The type dictionary".
 - `"default"`: A type dictionary for type parameters, a string for non-type parameters, or `null` (translates to `None` in Python) if no default is given.

 For example, for `template<typename A>`, `"type"` will be equal to `"type"`, whereas for `template<int A>`, `"type"` will be `"int"`.

+## The type dictionary

+Types are encoded as a dictionary with the following fields:
+- `"typename"` (string): name of the type.
+- `"id"` (string): ID of the type, if declared in the project being documented.
+- `"qualifiers"` (string): qualifiers.

+The type could be rendered in Markdown as follows: `[typename](#id) qualifiers`.